ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 LSM perturbations include soil moisture content [SMC] (volume fraction), vegetation fraction (VGF), albedo (ALB), salinity (SAL), emissivity (EMI), surface roughness (ZOL) (in cm), and soil temperature (STC).
 Perturbations to soil moisture content (SMC) are only applied at the first time step.
 Only five perturbations at a time can be applied currently, but all seven are shown below.
 In addition, only one unique *iseed* value is allowed at the moment, and it is used for each pattern.

 ``DO_LSM_SPP``: (Default: "false")
-   Turns on LSM SPP.
-When "TRUE", sets ``lndp_type=2``.

-..
-   COMMENT: What does LSM SPP do?
-Need a description similar to the SKEB/SHUM/SPPT descriptions.
-Also, where is lndp_type set?
-The weather model?
+   Turns on Land Surface Model (LSM) Stochastic Physics Parameterizations (SPP).
+When "TRUE", sets ``lndp_type=2``, which applies land perturbations to the selected paramaters using a newer scheme designed for data assimilation (DA) ensemble spread.
+LSM SPP perturbs uncertain land surface fields ("smc" "vgf" "alb" "sal" "emi" "zol" "stc") based on recommendations from physics experts.

 ``LSM_SPP_TSCALE``: (Default: ( ( "21600" "21600" "21600" "21600" "21600" "21600" "21600" ) )
    Decorrelation timescale in seconds.